Azure/bicep-types-az/generated/storagesync/microsoft.storagesync/2017-06-05-preview/types.md

 * **syncErrorState**: string: Sync Error State
 * **syncErrorStateTimestamp**: string: Sync Error State Timestamp
 * **totalProgress**: int: Total progress
-* **volumeFreeSpacePercent**: int: Level of free space to be maintained by Cloud Tiering if it is enabled.
+* **volumeFreeSpacePercent**: int {minValue: 0, maxValue: 100}: Level of free space to be maintained by Cloud Tiering if it is enabled.

 ## StorageSyncServiceProperties
 ### Properties